waydxd/ELEC-1100-Project/README.md

 - Breadboard
 - Jumper wires

-## Circuit Diagram

-The circuit diagram of the project is shown below:

-![Circuit diagram]

 ## Logic Design

 The logic design of the project is based on the following truth table and logic-flow chart: